What we know about Amber Heard’s career, background and family life

 lawful past

-During Depp and Heard’s divorce proceedings in 2016, it became public knowledge that Heard had been arrested in Washington state in 2009 on minor domestic violence charges.
+During Depp and Heard’s divorce proceedings in 2016, it was made public that Heard had been arrested in Washington state in 2009 on minor domestic violence charges.
 She allegedly grabbed Van Ree and punched her arm, but she was never charged.

 Following which, Van Ree issued a statement saying the incident had been “misrepresented and overblown” and that Heard had been “unfairly” accused.